CBDesignS/Eufy-Robovac-Data-Logger/README.md

 - [GitHub Issues](https://github.com/CBDesignS/Eufy-Robovac-Data-Logger/issues)
 - [GitHub Discussions](https://github.com/CBDesignS/Eufy-Robovac-Data-Logger/discussions)

-## 🙏 Acknowledgments

-Based on research into the NEW Android Eufy app protocol and REST API data sources.

 ## to do list
 rewrite the sensor search code so that found working sensors are no longer searched for.